This post may contain affiliate links. Please read my disclosure and privacy policy.

 - unsweetened cocoa powder

-- coconut palm sugar (or the sweetener you prefer)
+- coconut sugar (or the sweetener you prefer)

-Carrots are my secret ingredient here, adding moisture (think fudge-y texture), but also natural sweetness, so that the added sugar is limited to 1/3 cup (divided between 9 servings).
-There’s something about getting vegetables first thing in the morning, too, that leads to standing taller and shining brighter!
+Carrots are the sneaky ingredient in these healthy breakfast brownies.
+They add moisture (think fudge-y texture), but also natural sweetness, so that the added sugar is limited to 1/3 cup (divided between 9 servings).
+There is something about getting vegetables first thing in the morning, too, that leads to standing taller and shining brighter!

 Add these to your collection of portable breakfast options, but if you have the time, sit down and savor every morsel.
 Because every morsel is noteworthy.